Sunday, May 30, 1982

 Saturday, July 17, 1982

-On the way walking home from the store, a lady who is in our ward stopped to ask Mom how things were going with her and Ed.
+On the way home from the store, a lady in our ward stopped to ask Mom how things were going with her and Ed.
 I guess people are beginning to wonder what is going on with them.
 Mom told her that she and Ed needed more time to get to know each other.

 Sunday, July 18, 1982